Generic selectors

 If a secondary action is required, it should be presented as a primary grey button (or split button in a secondary variation).
 This should be used for tasks of major importance that have less priority over the primary one.

-Any supporting actions should use tertiary button icons, which allow users to access various functions without overwhelming the interface.
+Any supporting actions should use tertiary buttons (or button icons), which allow users to access various functions without overwhelming the interface.
 For this same reason, all other remaining functions should be consolidated into an overflow menu.

 There may be cases where adding an additional left-aligned button – such as a back button – helps improve the user experience.
 These should show as grey text buttons.